DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 ## Step 6: Create an ELB and its security group
 ### Security Group first
+Here again, we need to create a security group  for the ELB to work properly; this one follows the exact same logic as the one above.
+Let's copy it into our _playground.tf_.

+*Make sure to replace _<yourname>_ with your name.*

 ```
 resource "aws_security_group" "SG-ELB-<yourname>" {
   name = "SG-ELB-<yourname>"